ersilia-os/chempfn/README.md

 ## License

-This package is licensed under a GPL-3.0 license
+This package is licensed under a GPL-3.0 license.